Wellesley offers a comprehensive health insurance plan designed to meet the needs of our students.

 Online Waiver Process

-The deadline to waive the spring-only Wellesley College Student Health Insurance was January 4, 2017 (the deadline to waive the annual insurance was July 29, 2016).
-Students may petition to waive the Plan through February 15, 2017.
-Please note that successful submission of a petition does not guarantee that a waiver will be approved.
+The due date to waive the Spring 2022 Wellesley College Student Health Insurance is Monday January 3, 2022.
+If this date is missed students must petition to waive the Plan through Wednesday Feburaury 23, 2022.
+Please note that the successful submission of a petition does not guarantee that a waiver will be approved.

 Steps to Complete an Online Waiver Petition Form